af001/ReviewGrabber/README.md

 batch manual <url>                  # Get all reviews from text file of URLs.
 Manually save. batch auto <url>                    # Get all reviews from text file of URLs.
 Auto save to default table. save <table_name>                   # Save all reviews, not batch auto, into a table named <table_name>
-exit                                # Exit the console application.
+inspect tables			    # View available tables in SQLalchemy database. csv <table_name>		    # Export table into CSV file for viewing in the React App exit                                # Exit the console application.
 No save on exit.
 ```
 ### Example